This Spaghetti Bolognese Recipe is rich, hearty, and even better the next day! Make it in 30 minutes or let it simmer for hours for deeper flavor.

 This spaghetti bolognese is the absolute best I’ve ever had!
 It’s rich with a deep, savory flavor.
 Here are the key ingredients that make up the absolute best Bolognese:

-- Crushed Tomatoes: These are key for the sauce’s main flavor, so grab for the best quality you can find
+- Crushed Tomatoes: The main flavor of the sauce—use the best quality you can find.

 How To Make Spaghetti Bolognese